ateeq-khaliq/Bulk_RNAseq_Pipeline/04_Salmon_RNASeq/README.md

-# Bulk RNA-Seq Pipeline
+# 🚀 Bulk RNA-Seq Pipeline 🚀

-This repository contains a comprehensive Bulk RNA-Seq Pipeline designed to handle alignment-based quantification using Salmon.
-The pipeline was developed and tested on a high-performance computing environment and is designed to process multiple samples efficiently.
+Welcome to the **Bulk RNA-Seq Pipeline** repository!
+This pipeline is designed to process and quantify RNA-Seq data using alignment-based quantification with Salmon.
+It automates the preparation of reference files, runs the Salmon quantification step, and generates final output matrices for downstream analysis.
+The pipeline is optimized for use in high-performance computing environments.

-## Introduction
+## 🧬 Introduction

-This pipeline automates the process of RNA-Seq data quantification using Salmon in alignment-based mode.
-It takes as input BAM files aligned to a reference genome and outputs quantification results, including counts and normalized TPM values.
+The Bulk RNA-Seq Pipeline provides a streamlined approach to RNA-Seq data analysis.
+It starts from BAM files, aligns them to a reference genome, and produces gene-level quantification output.
+This pipeline is especially useful for large-scale RNA-Seq projects where alignment-based quantification is needed.

-### Key Features:
+### Key Features
-- **Alignment-based quantification using Salmon**
+- **Alignment-based quantification using Salmon v1.10.3**
-- **Automatic download and preparation of reference files (GRCh37/hg19 and GENCODE v19)**
+- **Automatic handling of reference genome and annotation downloads**
-- **Handling of GC bias and sequence bias corrections**
+- **GC bias and sequence bias correction**
-- **Generation of gene count and TPM matrices using R**
+- **Generation of gene count and TPM matrices in a single run**

-## Pipeline Overview
+## 📋 Pipeline Overview

-The pipeline consists of the following main steps:
+This pipeline is structured into several stages:

-1. **Download and prepare reference files**: Downloads the GRCh37/hg19 reference genome and GENCODE v19 annotation files if not already present.
+1. **Setup**: Ensures that the reference genome and annotation files (GRCh37/hg19 and GENCODE v19) are available.
+If not, it downloads them.
-2. **Salmon quantification**: Runs Salmon in alignment-based mode to quantify RNA-Seq data from BAM files.
-3. **Gene count and TPM matrices**: Creates a gene count matrix and a normalized TPM matrix using R.
+2. **Reference Preparation**: Prepares the reference files, including removing unwanted prefixes from the GTF file and ensuring consistent chromosome naming.
+3. **Quantification with Salmon**: Runs the Salmon quantification step using alignment-based mode, with bias correction enabled.
+4. **Output Generation**: After quantification, the pipeline generates two output matrices:
+   - **Gene Count Matrix**: A CSV file with raw gene counts.
+   - **TPM Matrix**: A CSV file with normalized TPM values.

-## Installation
+## 🛠️ Installation

-To run this pipeline, follow these steps:
+Follow these steps to get the pipeline up and running:

-1. Clone the repository:
+1. **Clone the repository**:

     ```bash
     git clone https://github.com/your-username/bulk-rnaseq-pipeline.git
     cd bulk-rnaseq-pipeline
     ```

+2. **Set up the environment**:

-2. Ensure that you have the following dependencies installed:
+   Ensure you have the necessary tools installed:

    - **Miniconda**
-   - **Salmon**
+   - **Salmon v1.10.3**
    - **gffread**
-   - **R** with the required packages (`tximport`, `readr`, `dplyr`)
+   - **R** with the following packages: `tximport`, `readr`, `dplyr`

-3. Create a conda environment:
+   Create and activate a conda environment:

     ```bash
     conda create -n spatial python=3.11